Donald A. Bailey: 1986 U.S. Senate election

 Bailey decided to challenge incumbent Republican U.S. Senator Arlen Specter.
 However, he lost the Democratic primary to U.S. Congressman Bob Edgar 47%–45%.

 1988 Auditor General election

 Bailey ran for re-election in 1988, but lost to Republican Barbara Hafer, an Allegheny County Commissioner, 49%–48% (difference of 35,618 votes).

 1992 Auditor General election

 Bailey ran for Auditor General again in 1992.
 He lost the Democratic primary to State Senator H. Craig Lewis, who won with a plurality of 40% of the vote.
-Businessman Jack O'Brien ranked second with 27%, Bailey ranked third with 20%, and State Senator Roy C. Afflerbach was last with 12%.
+Businessman Jack O'Brien ranked second with 27%, Bailey ranked third with 20%, and State Senator Roy Afflerbach was last with 12%.

 1998 gubernatorial election

 In 1998, Bailey ran for Governor of Pennsylvania, seeking the right to challenge incumbent Republican Governor Tom Ridge.
 Bailey lost the Democratic primary to State Representative Ivan Itkin 49%–39%.